marcogallotta/plant-monitor/README.md

 - A/B comparison: select two photos and view side by side
 - Flicker comparison: toggle or auto-flicker between A and B to spot changes
 - Timelapse: play/pause, prev/next, speed control
-- Notes: click on a photo to pin a note at that position; edit and delete notes
+- Notes: click to pin a point note; shift+drag for a region note; edit and delete
+- Labels: chip buttons in the modal for quick tagging
+- Classify: set photo type, location, rotation, and growing unit assignments
+- Manual upload: drag-and-drop or file-picker for photos taken outside the Pi
+- SD card import: backend scanner (primary) or browser folder-picker (fallback); auto-detects current shooting session by timestamp gap
+- Sensor strip: live temp/humidity at the top of the page; per-photo sensor context in the modal

 ## Roadmap